 – Purely typed, physical hard copy (ie: printed out from your computer, may or may not have a digital backup).
 Pros: Looks consistent and organized.
 Easy to reprint pages if changes need to be made.
 Easy to reorganize depending on storage format.
 Able to back up work while maintaining physical copy easily.
 Cons: Doesn’t feel as “special” as hand writing entries.
 Typing doesn’t move information into the memory as effectively as writing it.

 – Purely digital/digital copy (ie: blog/website, Google Drive, Tumblr, Pinterest, etc.).
 Pros: Easy to search, reorganize, convenient.
 Most people type faster than they write by hand.
 Cons: Not necessarily secure, feels less ‘special.’

 If you really hate your handwriting, but still want to do the hard copy version, they’ve started selling typewriters again (I saw one at Michael’s recently).
 I think it’s a really cool compromise because it still takes effort to type with a typewriter since it’s less forgiving of mistakes, which makes it a good half-step between physical and digital.

-Importantly, you will probably not share your Book of Shadows with others, because it is so personal, and you need to protect it magickally.
+Importantly, you will probably not share your Book of Shadows with others, because it is so personal, and you may want to protect it magickally.
 This is especially true if you want to talk it out of the house or live with people who don’t know you’re a witch or don’t support your path.
 A Grimoire, on the other hand, can be shared with others because it’s purely research.

 Spirals, Planners, and Comp Books, Oh My!